permutive-engineering/prometheus4cats/docs/interface/dsl.md

 Callbacks are useful when you have some runtime source of a metric value, like a JMX MBean, which will be loaded when the current values for each metric is inspected for export to Prometheus.

-Callbacks are both extremely powerful and dangerous, so should be used with care.
+**Callbacks are both extremely powerful and dangerous, so should be used with care**.
 Callbacks are assumed to be side-effecting in that each execution of the callback may yield a different underlying value, this also means that the operation could take a long time to complete if there is I/O involved (this is strongly discouraged).
 Therefore, implementations of [`CallbackRegistry`] may include a timeout.

-Some general guidance on callbacks:
+> ℹ️ Some general guidance on callbacks:

-- **Do not perform any complex calculations as part of the callback, such as an I/O operation**
+> - **Do not perform any complex calculations as part of the callback, such as an I/O operation**
-- **Make callback calculations CPU bound, such as accessing a concurrent value**
+> - **Make callback calculations CPU bound, such as accessing a concurrent value**

 All [primitive] metric types, with exception to `Info` can be implemented as callbacks, like so for `Counter` and `Gauge`: